Soumyadipkaran/Dog_vs_Cat_ML_Model/README.md

 # Dog vs. Cat Classifier Using VGG16

-This project implements a binary image classifier to classify images of dogs and cats using a deep learning model based on **VGG16** architecture with transfer learning.
-The model is trained using TensorFlow/Keras and is capable of predicting whether an image contains a dog or a cat.
+This deep learning model achieves #99% accuracy on unseen data for classifying images as either dogs or cats.
+Built using VGG16 with transfer learning, the model leverages TensorFlow/Keras for training and evaluation.

 ## Necessary Libraries and Installation